-The official safety app of the University of Utah will replace the previous U Heads Up! app.
+The official safety apps of the University of Utah and University of Utah Health replace the previous U Heads Up! app.
 It maintains the emergency plans, resources, and tip reporting functions and includes a variety of additional features designed with you in mind.
-It has emergency contacts, campus resources, a virtual friend walk, work alone check-ins, and more!
+It has emergency contacts, campus resources, a virtual friend walk, work-alone check-ins, and more!

-The app will be available soon as a pilot release but includes full functionality of the features outlined below.
-The University Safety Department is collecting feedback from users and campus partners to make updates and improvements for the next version.
+The app is available now on the app stores.
+The Department of Public Safety is collecting feedback from users and campus partners to make updates and improvements for future releases.

 To share feedback, email email@example.com.

 Key Safety Features

 The SafeU App allows users to send their location to a contact through email or SMS.
 Once the friend accepts the Friend Walk request, the user picks the destination, and the friend tracks the location in real-time, keeping an eye on the person to make sure they get to their destination safely.

 The user has a panic button that alerts their friend of an emergency and triggers a call to emergency services.
 If the friend closes the window where they're monitoring the user, they are notified and given the option to call emergency services immediately.
 When users reach their destination, they end the trip and are no longer tracked by their friend.

 This feature can be used anywhere across the country and is link to local emergency services.

 "I’m OK" sends your location and a pre-populated message to contacts in your phone to indicate that you are OK.
 The feature uses the GPS location of the device and includes it as a link in the message you send to your contact.
 It provides the contact with your one-time position